 Step 4.
 Check Schedule box, and you can set a schedule to synchronize daily, weekly, or monthly.
 Then click Start Sync.

 Finally, access the files from the Network shared folder from the new computer wirelessly.

 *Individual file that more than 4GB cannot be synchronized to FAT/FAT32 because of partition limitation.

 All in all, this freeware can transfer files between laptop and desktop regularly with less manually operations.
-If you using File Sync, don’t waste other powerful features in AOMEI Backupper, like System Backup, Disk Backup and Dissimilar Hardware Restore.
+If you are using File Sync, don’t waste other powerful features in AOMEI Backupper, like System Backup, Disk Backup and Disk Clone.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.